 As you read this article, please keep in mind that this was my mindset at the very beginning when I was learning about becoming financially independent and retiring early.
 At that time, I used both “FI” and “RE” interchangeably.
 Nowadays, my viewpoint has shifted slightly on the “RE” portion.
 Instead of retiring early, I’m looking to become financially independent and redefine my life’s work – whichever comes first.
 Learn more about my current goals on my about page and more current articles.

-The decision to embark on the path of early retirement (ER) did not begin until a few years ago.
+The decision to embark on the FIRE path did not begin until a few years ago in 2013.

 It was at that point that I prompted the conversation with my husband.
 Naturally, he was skeptical about the whole process.

 Sure, he wasn’t quite enthused about my ideas for getting there, but that was just me brainstorming out loud.

 I was just entertaining the idea of retiring at 35.
 No big deal, right?

 In this article, I will proceed to explain why I decided to take the reins and change my mindset from being career-focused to retirement driven.